 1971 Stage legend Helen Hayes takes her final bow.
 Upon finishing her last performance of Long Day’s Journey Into Night at Catholic University in Washington, D.C., Hayes retires due to acute asthma after a stage tenure of five decades.

-1972 Playwright Tennessee Williams makes his stage debut in the Off-Broadway production of his play, Small Craft Warnings.
-His run is both unexpected and short-lived, however; Williams was simply filling in for the actor who regularly played the role for three performances.
+1972 Playwright Tennessee Williams makes his stage debut in the Off-Broadway production of his play Small Craft Warnings.
+His run is both unexpected and short-lived, however; Williams was simply filling in for three performances for the actor who regularly played the role.

-2002 Also today, Tom Mallow, legendary booker and producer of national tours, dies at age 72.
+2002 Tom Mallow, legendary booker and producer of national tours, dies at age 72.
 Time magazine dubs him "King of the Road."